-1. Major depressive disorder: The features of MDD includes five or more depressive symptoms including low mood/loss of pleasure for a minimum of two weeks.
+1. The features of MDD include five or more depressive symptoms including low mood/loss of pleasure for a minimum of two weeks.

 2. Persistent depressive disorder: Low mood and at least two other symptoms of depression at least half of the time for 2 years.
 This is a more chronic form of depression.

 3. Premenstrual dysphoric disorder: Mood symptoms a week before menstruation.

 4. Disruptive mood dysregulation disorder: Severe and recurrent temper outbursts and negative mood for at least one year before age 10.